busepol/iungo-excel-service/README.md

 The **IUNGO Order Automator** is a specialized microservice hosted on **Railway** that acts as the "processing brain" for the **Regalidea** automation ecosystem.

-When **n8n** extracts order data from varied sources (GABRIELLI, PAC 2000, etc.), it sends a JSON payload to this service.
+When **n8n** extracts order data from varied sources, it sends a JSON payload to this service.
 The service then dynamically builds a pixel-perfect, protected Excel file from scratch, featuring live formulas and professional styling.

 ## ✨ Key Features